gurretl/labs/Lab-12/README.md

 # About
 Date : 23th Dec 2020
 Author: Lionel Gurret
-Description : Scrap Jenkins with Prometheus and display informations in Grafana Note : Inspired by https://medium.com/@eng.mohamed.m.saeed/monitoring-jenkins-with-grafana-and-prometheus-a7e037cbb376
+Description : Scrap Jenkins with Prometheus and display informations in Grafana
+* Install Jenkins in Minikube
+* Install Prometheus plugins in Jenkins
+* Add jobs in Jenkins
+* Install Prometheus in Minikube with Jenkins configured as target
+* Install Grafana with Prometheus as datasource and Jenkins public dashboard

+Note : Inspired by https://medium.com/@eng.mohamed.m.saeed/monitoring-jenkins-with-grafana-and-prometheus-a7e037cbb376
 and https://joostvdg.github.io/blogs/monitor-jenkins-on-k8s/introduction/
 Thanks a lot guys you helped me a lot !